 So often tea bread and cake recipes come out dry and tasteless but not this one.
-It’s deliciously moist and mouth-wateringly good and is packed full of good ingredients.
+It’s deliciously moist and mouth-wateringly good.
 If you want that just cooked feeling you can warm each slice up in the microwave for a few seconds before eating.
-Yum.
+Yum!

 - Place the sultanas and raisins in a bowl and pour over the hot tea.
 Cover it and leave to soak overnight.
 In the morning much of the liquid will have been absorbed by the fruit.

 Use greaseproof paper or baking parchment to double-line the inside of 2 x 1lb loaf tins.

 - Mix together the flour, baking powder, sugar and mixed spice in a bowl.
 Add the oil and beaten eggs and whisk to combine.

 - Finally add in the fruit and any remaining juices, mix thoroughly and then spoon equal amounts into the 2 loaf tins.